The Science Media Centre offers workshops in Auckland and Wellington on making short videos to communicate research.

 PLUS: In the weeks following the workshop, Baz will mentor you to help you on the path to producing your first science video.

-We will also run a free online webinar on March 15 to introduce people to the concept of science videos and hear from TVNZ and Fairfax Media about what works best in this medium.
+We ran a free online webinar in 2017 to introduce people to the concept of science videos and hear from TVNZ and Fairfax Media about what works best in this medium.

 The Auckland and Wellington workshops are free to attend, but limited to 15 places – university and CRI researchers get top priority.